jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 refactor: make it better
 #################################################################################

-* I add an assert_ statement to see what happens to the first dictionary_ in the test
+* I add an assert_ method to see what happens to the first dictionary_ in the test

   .. code-block:: python